-For the ultimate family tour, Australia has it all; golden beaches and surfing waves, climbing the Sydney Harbour Bridge, zip lining through ancient rainforests, close up encounters with koalas, kayaking with dolphins or camping under a blanket of stars in the outback, riding camels on a beach, or 'finding nemo' whilst snorkelling around islands on the Great barrier Reef.
-The delightful temperate weather means that Australia is just as accessible during the winter hemisphere Summer school holidays giving more time to explore and enjoy with the Christmas/New Year local crowds.
+For the ultimate family tour, Australia has it all; golden beaches and surfing waves, climbing the Sydney Harbour Bridge, zip lining through ancient rainforests, close up encounters with koalas, kayaking with dolphins or camping under a blanket of stars in the outback at Uluru, riding camels on a beach, or 'finding nemo' whilst snorkelling around islands on the Great barrier Reef.
+The delightful temperate weather means that Australia is just as accessible during the winter hemisphere Summer school holidays giving more time to explore and enjoy without the Christmas/New Year local crowds.

 Adjusting to the Australian way of life is remarkably easy with no language barriers, no exotic foods to contend with, lots of family friendly accommodation.
 It goes without saying, Australia’s enormous meaning that planes here are used like buses, are frequent and reasonably priced.
 A car is essential if you want to explore outside the cities whereas public transport in the cities is the most cost effective and efficient way to get around.